naokazuterada/MarkdownTOC/README.md

 # ПРИМЕР EXAMPLE
 ```

-But you can also expand its target all alphabets with `lowercase_only_ascii="false"` attribute.
+You can expand the lowercasing capability by setting the `lowecase_only_ascii` attribute to `false`.

 ```
 <!-- MarkdownTOC autolink="true" lowercase_only_ascii="false" -->